MArch Thesis Series 01 - Foundations

 But here we must pause.
 What do such buildings, like MIT’s Building 20, actually reveal?
 That architecture is unnecessary?
 Or that we have perhaps misunderstood where its value truly lies?

 If innovation can flourish in the absence of architectural intention, then perhaps architecture is not always needed to support what we already know how to do.
 But that does not mean it is without purpose.
-Instead, I propose two perspectives that reframe architecture’s relevance:
+Instead, there are two perspectives that can reframe architecture’s relevance:

 Any building unavoidably enters public life.
 It meets the street, casts shadows, shapes skylines, and frames the spaces through which we all move.
 House or monument, each adds a line to the collective text of a city, signalling welcome or exclusion, clarity or confusion, cohesion or rupture.

 When design neglects scale, proportion, or context, that signal turns harmful.
-Boston City Hall and its windswept plaza alienate rather than invite; the demolished Pruitt-Igoe blocks showed how ill-considered form can compound social failure.
-Even Singapore’s Kallang Tennis Hub, oversized and indifferent, a drab blue and white box on the horizon, drags down the street’s rhythm.
-None of these buildings lacked design effort; they lacked design thought.
+Boston City Hall and its windswept plaza alienate rather than invite;5 the demolished Pruitt-Igoe blocks showed how ill-considered form can compound social failure.6 Even Singapore’s Kallang Tennis Hub, oversized and indifferent, a drab blue and white box on the horizon, drags down the street’s rhythm.7 None of these buildings lacked design effort; they lacked design thought.

 Because architecture inevitably affects the commons, it is not a luxury but a public service.
 Beyond meeting briefs or ticking code boxes, architects must anticipate a building’s ripple effects: on the passer-by, the neighbour, the larger city.
 To build responsibly is to recognise that architecture is never a neutral backdrop; it is an active participant in shaping collective life.